Kaththi Sandai: Plot

 A lorry drives down the highway, knocking down a police motorcycle and destroying a police vehicle.
 A police officer informs the DCP, who successfully stops the truck by pointing a gun at his head.
 He forces the driver to open the back, which he does.
-The driver opens the door to reveal ₹300 crores in the lorry.
+The driver opens the door to reveal ₹300 crore in the lorry.
 The driver asks to split the money, to which Tamizhselvan hits him.
-The next day, Tamizhselvan reports to the media that ₹ 50 crores was recovered and handed to the government, and the driver got arrested.
+The next day, Tamizhselvan reported to the media that ₹50 crore was recovered and handed to the government, and the driver was arrested.

 Arjun Ramakrishnan comes to Chennai to woo a psychology student named Divya, whom he has a crush on.
 With the help of a local, incompetent don named Deva, he successfully wins her heart.
 Divya's elder brother is Tamizhselvan, an honest and sincere DCP in Chennai.
-He approves of the relationship between Arjun and his sister, and soon their wedding is fixed.
+He approves of the relationship between his sister and Arjun, and soon their wedding is fixed.
 One day, some goons kidnapped Tamizhselvan in retaliation for his thwarting a black money scam six months ago.
-Arjun rescues Tamizhselvan and takes him home, only to reveal that he is really a CBI officer who discovered ₹250 crores stashed in Tamizhselvan's house as black money.
+Arjun rescues Tamizhselvan and takes him home, only to reveal that he is a CBI officer who discovered ₹250 crores stashed in Tamizhselvan's house as black money.
 During the black money raid from a lorry, they seized ₹300 crores, but Thamizhselvan publicly announced that they seized only ₹50 crores.
-Arjun takes away all the money but does not arrest Tamizhselvan due to his public reputation instead of telling him to surrender personally.
+Arjun takes away all the money but does not arrest Tamizhselvan due to his public reputation; instead, of telling him to surrender personally.